n10v/nehm/README.md

 </div>

 ## Description
-`nehm` is a console tool written in `Go`.
+*nehm* is a console tool written in Go.
 It can download your likes and search tracks from SoundCloud.
-All downloaded tracks are ID3 tagged and can be added to iTunes playlist, **if you use `macOS`**.
+All downloaded tracks are ID3 tagged and can be added to iTunes playlist **if you use macOS**.

-`nehm` *wasn't tested on Windows machine, so it can be very buggy on it.
+*nehm wasn't tested on Windows machine, so it can be very buggy on it.
 I'll be very thankful, if you will report any bug.*

-***If you have ideas to improve `nehm`, issues and pull requests are always welcome!
-Also, if you have difficulties with installation/configuration/usage of `nehm`, don't hesitate to write an issue.
+***If you have ideas to improve nehm, issues and pull requests are always welcome!
+Also, if you have difficulties with installation/configuration/usage of nehm, don't hesitate to write an issue.
 I will answer as soon as possible.***

 ## Installation
 Install via `go` command: